goodguyry/postcss-tidy-columns/README.md

 **Caveats**

 - The `breakpoint` value must be based on a `min-width` media query.
-- `breakpoint` values must be the in same units (`px|rem|em`) as the media query it's responding to or it will be ignored.
+- `breakpoint` values must be in the same units as the media query it's responding to or it will be ignored and use the root config.
-- All `breakpoints` must also be the in same units (`px|rem|em`) or it will be ignored.
+- All `breakpoints` must also be in the same units or it will be ignored and use the root config.
-- A media query spanning more than one breakpoint config will be ignored.
+- A media query spanning more than one breakpoint config will be ignored and use the root config.
-	- In the above configuration example, `(min-width: 48rem) and (max-width: 90rem)` would be ignored.
+	- In the above configuration example, a media query with `(min-width: 48rem) and (max-width: 90rem)` would match two breakpoint configs and thus use the root config as a fallback.

 ## Options Cascade